Okolište (Neolithic site)

-Neolithic site Okolište is located in the municipality of Visoko, Bosnia and Herzegovina.
+Okolište is a Neolithic site, located in the municipality of Visoko, Bosnia and Herzegovina.
 It was proclaimed a national monument of Bosnia and Herzegovina.
 It is the largest Butmir culture site.
 Excavations have identified at least nine phases in settlement history.

 Location

 The Visoko Basin is situated 40 km northwest of Sarajevo.
 The basin is crossed by the river Bosna and is 400–410 m above sea level.
 The basin is encircled by Miocene mountains of up to 1000 m height.
 Within the Visoko Basin, about 15 Middle and Late Neolithic sites are known by surveys and earlier excavations.

 Research

 Field work focused on the site of Okolište, located in the northern part of the Visoko basin, was carried out during several campaigns from 2002 to 2008.
 Due to its size of about 7 hectares, this settlement is categorized as a central place within the Visoko basin, which has several other Neolithic sites, such as those in Donje Moštre and Arnautovići.

 The Neolithic settlement of Okolište is situated between the villages of Radinovići and Okolište, about 6 km northwest of Visoko.
 There are a total of 36 sites of Butmir culture in the river valleys of the Bosna and Neretva.
 The biggest settlement in the Sarajevo basin is located in Butmir, while the largest settlement in the Visoko basin is in Okolište, with an area of 7-5 hectares.

 The Visoko basin, along with the neighboring Kakanj, was a core region of the Neolithic settlement of Central Bosnia.
 The area has seen a distinct increase in the number and total area of settlements dating back to around 5200 BC or earlier.

 The research was carried out in cooperation with the Roman-German Commission of the German Archaeological Institute in Frankfurt and the University of Bamberg and Kiel and the City Museum in Visoko.
 Geomagnetic prospecting clearly shows a greater number of protective ditches and showed a clearly visible structure of 54 houses.
 Their length ranges between 12 and 13 m, while the width varies between 6 and 8 m.
 Detailed measurements within individual houses have identified, including walls, multi-room divisions, and two furnaces in each house, which largely coincides with objects known in Neolithic settlement of Obre II.